tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 # Introduction

+Server operators often deploy TLS termination services in locations such as remote data centers or Content Delivery Networks (CDNs) where it may be difficult to detect key compromises.
+Short-lived certificates may be used to limit the exposure of keys in these cases.

+However, short-lived certificates need to be renewed more frequently than long-lived certificates.
+If an external CA is unable to issue a certificate in time to replace a deployed certificate, the server would no longer be able to present a valid certificate to clients.
+With short-lived certificates, there is a smaller window of time to renew a certificates and therefore a higher risk that an outage at a CA will negatively affect the uptime of the service.

 Typically, a TLS server uses a certificate provided by some entity other than the operator of the server (a "Certification Authority" or CA) {{!RFC8446}}
 {{!RFC5280}}.
 This organizational separation makes the TLS server operator